Agent Hooks

 | Command | A bash or Python script runs in a sandboxed environment | Deterministic checks, policy enforcement, auditing |

-Hooks don't replace run mode safety controls—they complement them.
+Hooks complement run mode safety controls and tool access policies.
 Run modes control what the agent can do.
+Policies control which tools.
 Hooks control how well it does it and what happens with the results.

 Before and after